twqa/supertest-workshop/README.md

 ## Getting Started
 Install the modules with: 'npm install'

+install the grunt with :"npm install -g grunt"

 Run test cases with 'grunt' or 'grunt mochaTest' or 'mocha test/supertest-workshop_books.js'

 ## Workshop Steps